-Committee - Member Relevant Education & Experience Allan E. Scott - Chair Independent Mr. Scott is a graduate of the University of Alberta and holds an MBA from York University.
+Committee Member Relevant Education & Experience Allan E. Scott - Chair Independent Mr. Scott is a graduate of the University of Alberta and holds an MBA from York University.
 Mr. Scott brings a broad range of executive experience from both the public and private sector.
 During his business career, he served as President & CEO of Edmonton Economic Development Corporation and as President & COO of Telus Communications.
 Mr. Scott has significant experience in compensation matters.
 He served on the Compensation Committee of Associated Engineering for ten years.
 In his various executive capacities, Mr. Scott has been responsible for directing compensation policy for several organizations ranging from 50 to 10,000 employees.
 He currently serves on the boards and advisory boards of several private companies.
 Ross A. Grieve Independent Mr. Grieve is a graduate of the University of Manitoba with a degree in civil engineering.
-He is the Chairman of the board for PCL Construction Holdings Ltd. Mr. Grieve served as President & CEO of PCL from 1997 to 2009 and was recognized as Canada's Outstanding CEO of the Year in 2009.
+He is the Vice-Chairman of the board for PCL Construction Holdings Ltd. Mr. Grieve served as President & CEO of PCL from 1997 to 2009 and was recognized as Canada's Outstanding CEO of the Year in 2009.
 In his professional career, Mr. Grieve has been engaged in numerous compensation evaluation and policy decisions.
 Ralph B. Young Independent Mr. Young retired from Melcor Developments as Chief Executive Officer in 2013.
 In this capacity he was responsible for directing the compensation policy for over 100 Melcor employees.
 Mr. Young received a Master of Business Administration from the University of Alberta in 1973.
 He serves as a director for ZCL Composites and Melcor REIT.
-He also serves on the Boards of several private organizations, including the Edmonton Regional Airport Authority, KV Mortgage Investment Corp., University of Alberta Property Trust Inc. and was the Chancellor of the University of Alberta from 2012 - 2016.
-He also serves on not-for-profit foundations - History and Heroes Foundation and Edmonton Galleria Foundation.
+He has also served on the Boards of several private organizations.
+He was the Chancellor of the University of Alberta from 2012 - 2016.
+He also serves on several not-for-profit foundations.

-The CGCC reviews compensation and benefits for the Executive Chairman, Executive Vice-Chair, the CEO and Melcor's senior executive officers and certain key employees and provides recommendations to the Board of Directors.
+The CGCC reviews compensation and benefits for the Chairman, the CEO and Melcor's senior executive officers and certain key employees and provides recommendations to the Board of Directors.
 The CGCC receives data on market salary levels from Melcor and from third-party compensation surveys.